anirxdh/spectAIchallenge/README.md

 ## 📌 Your Task
 ### Part 1 - Backend
 Set up an API service using [FastAPI](https://fastapi.tiangolo.com) and [Uvicorn](https://www.uvicorn.org).
 This service should only have a single endpoint which takes in a PDF file returns its parsed contents in JSON format.
 You have to parse out the content verbatim from the PDF, with no rephrasing, summaries or omissions.
+Though you should ignore headers, footers, text on cover pages and other miscellaneous metadata.

 You are expected to use Gemini.
 An API key will be provided to you separately. **DO NOT** commit the API key.